OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 - Use the existing connector package and copy it; the name of the .otconn file is then "Name_ConsecutiveNumber.otconn"
 - Within the new file you can add new connectors to the connector package
 - Also modify the README.md of this directory:
+    - Adapt the information about PowerShell and the used Module(s)
     - Add the new version including a description of the changes
-  - Adapt the information about PowerShell and the used Module(s)
-  -

 ### 1.5 Creation of a new connector package
 - Add a new folder with the name of the third-party system
 - Add a new README.md file into the folder with the basic information about the connector package